homeLibraryBlog

 2. Imagine that a coworker gives inaccurate information to a client.
 What would you do?

-3. How would you approach a situation where you need to introduce a major change to the existing workflows of your team?
+3. How would you approach a situation where you need to introduce a major change to your team's existing workflows?

-6. What would you do if you were not able to complete your portion of a project on time due to unforeseen circumstances?
+5. What would you do if you weren’t able to complete your portion of a project on time due to unforeseen circumstances?

 We’ve compiled a list of the best situational questions and answers to help you prepare for interviews.